 But I hope you’ll find this list a useful source of ideas and inspiration, with at least a few new suggestions to try at home.
 Modify them to suit your needs, and pursue them as playfully as you can.
 (The accompanying links offer further information from earlier posts.)

 1. Read aloud to your child: a picture book, chapter book, or poetry.
 Pause often and ask questions about the text and illustrations.
-(The Secret to Raising a Bilingual Child)
+(The Secret to Raising a Bilingual Child and How to Use Poetry with Your Bilingual Kids (And Why You Should))

 3. Try some tongue twisters in your target language.
 Find them online or make some up.
 (22 Funny Tongue Twisters for Kids (And Why Tongue Twisters Are Terrific for Language Development))